img

 • Various promotional campaigns

-The market launch itself is not a simple click of a button.
-It is a set of tasks aimed at gaining a large audience for your digital product leads.
+The market launch is not a one-step stage; in fact, it is a set of tasks aimed at gaining a large audience for your digital product leads.
 You know your target audience from the ideation stage, so it’s time to come up with your marketing plan, which includes:

 • Website